Build Strength for Real Life: The Benefits of Functional Fitness

 1. Purpose and Goals:

 • Traditional Training: Often focuses on muscle hypertrophy, strength, or cardiovascular endurance in isolation.
-For example, bodybuilders may focus on muscle size, while runners focus on cardiovascular endurance.
+One example: bodybuilders may focus on muscle size, while runners focus on cardiovascular endurance.

 • Traditional Training: Typically involves linear, isolated movements.
 For instance, bicep curls target the biceps specifically, without engaging other muscle groups or requiring much coordination.

 • Functional Fitness: Involves complex, multi-joint, and multi-muscle movements that require coordination and balance.
-For example, a kettlebell clean and press engages the legs, core, and shoulders in a fluid, coordinated movement.
+For instance, a kettlebell clean and press engages the legs, core, and shoulders in a fluid, coordinated movement.

 Applications of Functional Fitness Exercises